ZhiyueZ/MOMA/README.md

 # MOMA

-Implementation for the paper "MoMA: Model-based Mirror Ascent for Offline Reinforcement Learning", under review at TMLR.
+Implementation for the paper "MoMA: Model-based Mirror Ascent for Offline Reinforcement Learning".